Visit the Basilica of Sant’Apollinare Nuovo in Ravenna to See Mosaics

 The UNESCO World Cultural Heritage-listed Church of Sant’Apollinare Nuovo has some of the most impressive and interesting Late Antiquity and Byzantine mosaics in Ravenna, Italy.

-The Basilica of Sant’Apollinare Nuovo in Ravenna
+Basilica of Sant’Apollinare Nuovo in Ravenna

 Exterior of Sant'Apollinare Nuovo in Ravenna

-GetYourGuide
+Powered by GetYourGuide

-The Mosaics of the Basilica of Sant’Apollinare Nuovo
+Mosaics of the Basilica of Sant’Apollinare Nuovo

 The interior of the Basilica of Sant'Apollinare Nuovo is almost bare, which helps to draw attention to the overwhelming mosaics on the upper lateral walls on both sides of the nave.

 The surviving mosaics cover the lateral walls of both sides of the nave.
-Art historians argue about the exact dating of some mosaics but almost all are at least from the sixth century.
+Art historians argue about the exact dating of some mosaics, but almost all are at least from the sixth century.
 The question is just which part – before or after Theodoric?

-Details of mosaics in Sant'Apollinare Nuovo in Ravenna
+Mosaics in Sant'Apollinare Nuovo in Ravenna

 The lower band is more Byzantine in style with figures lacking individuality and mostly dates from around half a century later.
 By this time, Arianism was outlawed and the church already Orthodox (Roman Catholic) and rededicated to Saint Martin of Tours.